vivek42/schema-drawer/README.md

   Status : Not Started

 #### Measurement
 This task will be measured in terms of code and documentation submitted.
 The documentation should contain step by step process of deployment and testing of the project.
 Deployed at remote location from scratch this project should be able to perform/ display all sorts of testing covered in the subtasks.
 Successful completion will involve having another engineer read the documentation, and build and deploy the project.
-Feb 19
+Feb 19 - Pushed Feb 26

 ####BackLog